Column-Level security allows customers to control access to table columns based on the user's execution context or group membership.

 TestUser from accessing the

 SSN column of the

 Membership table with SSN column used to store social security numbers:

 CREATE TABLE Membership (MemberID int IDENTITY, FirstName varchar(100) NULL, SSN char(9) NOT NULL, LastName varchar(100) NOT NULL, Phone varchar(12) NULL, Email varchar(100) NULL);

-Allow ‘TestUser’ to access all columns except for SSN column that has sensitive data:
+TestUser to access all columns except for the SSN column, which has the sensitive data:

 GRANT SELECT ON Membership(MemberID, FirstName, LastName, Phone, Email) TO TestUser;

-Some examples of how CLS is being used today:
+Some examples of how column-level security is being used today:

-- A financial services firm allows only account managers to have access to customer social security numbers (SSN), phone numbers, and other personally identifiable information (PII).
+- A financial services firm allows only account managers to have access to customer social security numbers (SSN), phone numbers, and other personal data.

-- A health care provider allows only doctors and nurses to have access to sensitive medical records while not allowing members of the billing department to view this data.
+- A health care provider allows only doctors and nurses to have access to sensitive medical records while preventing members of the billing department from viewing this data.